 In January, the California Department of Pesticide Regulation (DPR) announced rules to protect children from exposure to some of the worst agricultural pesticides used in the state.
-The resulting half-mile buffer zones put into place around schools are a solid step forward; however, a huge loophole exists in the execution of the buffers.
+The resulting quarter-mile buffer zones put into place around schools are a solid step forward; however, a huge loophole exists in the execution of the buffers.

 As part of the new rules, growers are asked to provide information to schools and county agricultural commissioners on their annual planned pesticide applications for fields near schools.
 One would think that this information would also be easily accessible to anyone who wanted to see it — parents and community members included — right?